smaht-dac/submitr/docs/source/usage.rst

 #.
 Confirms that any objects referenced within the submission file can be resolved; i.e. either they already exist within the Portal, or are defined within the metadata submission file itself.
 #.
 Verifies that referenced files (to be subsequently uploaded) actually exist on the file system.

-Not generally necessary, but for more detailed information the validation process see the `Advanced Usage <advanced_usage.html#more-on-validation>`_ section.
+Not generally necessary to know, but for more detailed information on the validation process see the `Advanced Usage <advanced_usage.html#more-on-validation>`_ section.

 Example Screenshots
 -------------------